Written by Milly Whitehead on 22 / 11 / 2023

-But while here you must explore the Tayrona National Park by foot or pony, winding your through lush tropical forest to emerge on stunning beaches and of course…drum roll please... the Lost City …This is guaranteed to be a highlight – you’ll need 4 days to do it properly…trekking through the ‘holy’ terrain of the indigenous people to reach the hidden city tucked away in the jungle.
+But while here you must explore the Tayrona National Park by foot or pony, winding your through lush tropical forest to emerge on stunning beaches and of course the Lost City…This is guaranteed to be a highlight – you’ll need 4 days to do it properly, trekking through the ‘holy’ terrain of the indigenous people to reach the hidden city tucked away in the jungle.
 Awesome and inspiring.

 Now this country may be small and a tad expensive but what you're going to find is a country dedicated to conservation – honestly, they have more National Parks per square mile than anywhere else in the world.
-Why you might ask – well, this country holds over 5% of the world’s biodiversity – the sloths, cloud forest, and macaw being just the tip of the sweaty, jungly iceberg.
+Why you might ask – well, this country holds over 5% of the world’s biodiversity – the sloths, Cloud Forest, and macaw being just the tip of the iceberg.

 Set on top of the spine of Costa Rica’s central highlands, Monteverde is a world above the coastal towns that dot the shorelines.
 It is a place of cloud forests, coffee plantations, monkeys, mist, and friendly locals.
-You should head to the main town of Santa Elena which is small, quaint and filled with tasty restaurants and folksy artisan shops – you get the vibe, and from here venture out into the cloud forest at a mere 4,662 ft (1,440 m) above sea level.
+You should head to the main town of Santa Elena which is small, quaint and filled with tasty restaurants and folksy artisan shops, and from here venture out into the cloud forest at 4,662 ft (1,440 m) above sea level.

 Peru is on every gapper's list this year.
-Known for the land of lamas, Machu Picchu, and the Rainbow Mountains, this is a must see destination to add on to your gap year travels.
+Known for the land of llamas, Machu Picchu, and Rainbow Mountain, this is a must-see destination to add on to your gap year travels.

 Start with 2-3 days in Peru’s capital, Lima.